IMPORTANT! YOU MUST READ THIS BEFORE CONTINUING:

 The American College of Sports Medicine reported findings of controlled studies showing that walkers have half the amount of colds compared to sedentary people, supporting the hypothesis that improved lymph circulation from activity increases the amount of salt excreted and reduces nasal mucosal edema in rhinosinusitis.
 Runners also report less illness, but overexercising is counterproductive because it weakens the immune system of which the lymphatic system is a part.
 Lymphatics also exist in the eye, and lymph outflow stimulated by ocular activity, especially in combination with a no-salt diet, might play a role in reducing ocular salt water retention related to myopia and glaucoma.

 Water retention from sodium chloride also produces bowel edema, which increases intra-abdominal pressure.
 The resulting abdominal hypertension interferes with normal venous flow through the abdomen and contributes to circulatory problems in the lower body such as varicose veins, hemorrhoids, and heavy menstrual flow in dysmenorrhea.
 Abdominal hypertension restricts cardiac output, renal filtration rate, and lung capacity as well.
 Edema from salt also contributes to tissue congestion that compresses nerves in neurological problems like sciatica and carpel tunnel syndrome.
 The latest research now shows that salt also has inflammatory properties, which contributes to congestion and swelling in body tissues.
+For example, in The Journal of Immunology, Tubbs et al. (2017) showed that a high-salt diet exacerbates inflammatory bowel disease in animals.

 Understanding that sodium chloride is a drug rather than a nutrient or a harmless flavor enhancer and food preservative is an important step in increasing the public's awareness and preparedness to reject this dangerous poison that is ubiquitous and that poisons much of our food supply.
 The chemical form in which we ingest sodium and other needed elements is critical to that element's bioavailability and utilization to build and maintain health.
 For example, we need to take oxygen into our lungs to breathe, and water contains oxygen, but if we attempt to fill our lungs with water to supply oxygen we will drown.
 Likewise, we need to ingest natural sodium and natural chloride in our diets to remain healthy, but if we attempt to supply these with sodium chloride, we only poison our bodies while our nutritional need for useable sodium and chloride remain unfulfilled.
 Natural, unsalted foods are our best source to supply these elements.